 The Japanese after the incident of the Marco Polo Bridge quickly seized Tianjin and then drove for the key port of Sghanghai.
 Chzang did not want to commit his army, but for Shanhhai he had no choice.
 He knew his forces were not capable of ctopping the Japanese, but he also knew that the Chinese people would not accept acquiesence to the Japanese advances.
 The Chinese fought a series of set piece battles with the Japanese.
 The Japanese were shocked at the level of Chinese resistance, but brought in added forces.
 The Japanese committed terrible attrocities both on Chinese soldiers and civilins.
 This proved to be the conventional phase of the War.
 The Chinese would never again challenge the Japanese in conventionsl operations.
 The best divisions in the Nationalist Army were shattered, but the Japanese were unable to destroy Chinese resistance.
 After suffering a series of defeats, the Chinese adopted the strategy of trading of "space for time".
 The Nationalist Army refused to engage the Japanese in pitched battles in which it could be cut off and destroyed.
 Rather they engaged in delaying actions around important northeastern cities.
 The objective was to allow to allow important professionals and officials to flee west into safe interior cities.
 There was also an attempt to move key industries.

 The Japanese 1st Division in northern China, demanded to enter the city of Wanping (July 7).
+It was an old imperial fortress west of Shanghai.
 They insisted they were searching for missing Japanese soldiers.
 Chinese authorities refused permission.
 Japanese artillery shelled the city until it submitted.

 The main city in the Heibi city of northern China was Tianjin.
 It included both the city of Tianjin and the port of Tanggu.
 It was formerly called Tientsin.
 It is an industrial and commercial center, known for handmade silk and wool carpets.
 The Dagang oilfield is close by.
 Tianjin was opened to foreign trade in 1860 and foreign contries were awarded concessions there.
 Given its location in norther China, it was one of the first Chinese cities occupied by invading Japanese troops (July 30, 1937).
 The Japanese respected the foreign concessions for several years.
 This was interupted by the Tientsin Incident (April-August 1939).
 This could have resulted in an Anglo-Japanese naval war, except the British facing NAZI Germany moving toward war could not move the main battle fleet to the Pacific.
 The Japanese seized the foreign concessions until the outbreak of the Pacific War (December 1941).
 The Japanese after surrendering to the Allies (August 1945), withdrew from China and the city reverted to Chinese control.